jere-software/bullfrog-ada-compiler/test/README.md

 ## 2.4.
 Dependencies
 This project depends on a few system tools:
-* `rm` - Command used to delete files.
-No switches are used
 * `int system(const char *)` - C function found in the system library.
 Should not print to stdout (stderr is ok).
 * `diff` - Command used to calculate file differences.
 It should support the switches `-iw` to ignore capitalization and whitespace (other than the newline character).